esanzgar/ng-ebi-authorization-replica/README.md

 import {
     AuthService,
-    TokenService // Only need to inspect other claims in the JWT token } from 'angular-aap-auth';
+    TokenService // Only needed to inspect other claims in the JWT token } from 'angular-aap-auth';

 @Component({